faantoniadou/IBM_quantum_flatworld/README.md

 ![](/figures/User_interface.JPG)

 For first time setup, projector calibration (option 1) must be run with a connected webcam.
 Please note that this is currently only working with a maximum of two projectors.
 In your MS Windows Display settings, make sure that the option to extend your desktop is selected.
 The projector projecting the left hand image must be set to display 2, and the projector projecting the right hand image must be set to display 3.
-The window that you want to mirror to the projectors must be set as display 1.
+The window that you want to mirror to the projectors must be set as display 1 forming a panorama from left to right with:

+Display_to_be_mirrored (1) --> Projector_showing_left_half (2) --> Projector_showing_right_half (3).

 Projector setup should resemble the diagram shown below: